 Shotokan is one of the most practiced and influential forms of karate.
 The color of a member's belt indicates his/her level of experience and knowledge in Shotokan.
 All members begin with a white belt and aspire to a black belt, 1st Dan.
 Once completed, most will continue their journey beyond this to attain progressively higher belt rankings, up to 8th Dan (Master).
-At SMA Dojo, our leader, Shihan Robert Patry, is a 7th Dan Black Belt, the highest ranking Shotokan practitioner in Kingston & Surrounding Area.
-Further, there are multiple 1st, 2nd, and 3rd Dan black belts in Shotokan throughout the club.
+At S.M.A.
+Karate CANADA, Shihan Robert Patry, is a 7th Dan Black Belt, the highest ranking Shotokan teacher in Kingston & Surrounding Area.

 Gōjū-ryū (hard-soft style) is a very disciplined type of karate well suited to fighting in enclosed spaces such as alleyways.
 Gōjū-ryū practitioners concentrate on being grounded and breathing correctly to perform powerful strikes and throws.
 It was formalized into a style of karate by Chōjun Miyagi around the year 1930.

 Gōjū-ryū emphasizes a hard/soft philosophy, where the body is soft and inhaling to absorb contact, but hard and exhaling whilst striking or throwing opponents.